 Premier League relegation odds: Why the promoted sides aren’t the only teams at risk

-The bookies have tipped the three teams coming up from the Championship for an immediate drop back down to the second tier, which has been the case in each of the last two seasons, but the weekend's results suggest it may not be as clear cut as that this time around.
+Before a ball was kicked, bookies tipped the three teams coming up from the Championship for an immediate drop back down to the second tier - as has been the case in each of the last two seasons - but the first two weekend's results suggest it may not be as clear cut as that this time around.

 Ladbrokes picks out why the promoted teams could defy the odds and survive - and why the likes of West Ham, Brentford and Wolves could be in trouble.